Speak to our legal team now

 • An application for contravention of family court orders

-• A certificate from a Family Dispute Resolution (FDR) practitioner or an affidavit explaining why you couldn’t provide one
+• A Family Dispute Resolution (FDR) certificate, or an affidavit explaining why it wasn’t obtain

 Swear and Sign the Affidavit